 Pick an inspector who wants you around.Pick an inspector who wants you around.

 Red flags should go up if an inspector doesn’t want you around during the inspection.
 That doesn’t mean that he’s just a reclusive kind of guy.
-Instead, it probably says he wants no one to watch him do a half-ass job.
+Instead, it says he wants no one to watch him do a half-ass job.

 Ask for a sample report.Ask for a sample report.